not16bitbrian/Async-server-rust/README.md

-# System Programming Project - Asynchronous Web Server
+# System Programming - Asynchronous Web Server

 This project is a system programming project implemented in Rust.
 It is an asynchronous web server that combines several principles covered in the Rustlings book.